Kyle Larson Says ‘Bar Is Set Higher’ When Cup Regulars Run In Xfinity

 NASCAR amended its participation guidelines Tuesday, reducing the maximum number of Xfinity races that experienced Cup drivers can compete in to seven and the number of truck races to five.

-It’s important to note that Larson specifically named Kyle Busch as one of the drivers who he learned from while racing against, as Busch is the who most people use as justification for such restrictions.
-The Joe Gibbs Racing driver recently picked up his 89th victory in Xfinity, and said he plans to keep racing in the series until he reaches 100 wins.
+It’s important to note that Larson specifically named Kyle Busch as one of the drivers who he learned from while racing against, as Busch is the driver who most people use as justification for such restrictions.
+The Joe Gibbs Racing driver recently picked up his 89th victory in Xfinity and said he plans to keep racing in the series until he reaches 100 wins.

 Thumbnail photo via Mike DiNovo/USA TODAY Sports Images